ChillScientist/ChinWag/README.md

 - Search is real-time
 - Search is weighted (name, tags, notes, message content)
 - Supports operators (system:, name:, tag:, nope:, in:)
+### Bookmarks and Favorites
+- The user can bookmark a session for quick access to in-progress or reference conversations
+- The user can favorite a session to mark it as particularly valuable or frequently accessed
+- The user can filter sessions by bookmarked or favorited status
+- The user can use search operators (type:bookmarked, type:favorite) to find marked sessions